 Contralateral cruciate tears

-About one third of the dogs will also tear the cruciate ligament in the opposite limb.
+About half of the dogs will also tear the cruciate ligament in the opposite limb.
 These dogs frequently have arthritis in the knee joint even before the tear in the cruciate is obvious on physical examination, but early changes such as mild joint swelling may be detected with x-rays.
 An x-ray may be recommended to predict if the opposite stifle joint is going to develop a tear.

 Expected convalescent period

 By 2 weeks after the surgery your pet should be touching the toes to the ground at a walk.
 By 8 weeks the lameness should be mild to moderate.
 By 6 months after the surgery your pet should be using the limb well.

 How to care for your pet after surgery